mlc-mlapis/docs/src/knowledge-base/how-to-do/using-object-storage-in-nodejs.md

 ## How to get access credentials

-Using the following code, you will get a variable ==`storeCredentials`== containing an object used later for authentication when creating buckets and their content.
+Using the following code, you can use the function ==`getCredentials`== to get an object used later for authentication when creating buckets and their content.

 Assume further that the code is associated with access to the Zerops Object Storage Service, whose [object storage name](/documentation/services/storage/s3.html#object-storage-name) was chosen as the ==**`store`**== .
 The necessary [Storage access details](/documentation/services/storage/s3.html#from-local-environment) values **Access Key Id** and **Secret Access Key** are taken from the [environment variables](/documentation/environment-variables/how-to-access.html) then.